pendle-finance/documentation/docs/AppGuide/Trade/Guides/Pool.md

     - LP Only: Transfers only your LP tokens.
     - All Positions: Includes LP, PT, and YT positions.
 Pendle handles the redemption of dual liquidity and the combination of PT and YT for you.

+4. Target Pool information display

+    You can check out Pool and APY information of the target Pool at the **Target Pool Info** segment at the top right part of the page

 ### How to use

 1. Navigate to the Transfer Liquidity Page

-    Access the feature from the Transfer Liquidity tab in the Pools Action page
+    Access the feature from the Transfer Liquidity tab in the Pools Action page of an asset

 2. Select Your Transfer Mode